 The History Department soon became “a centre of excellence in African historiography in the world“.

-In fact, at a point, “The History Department of Ibadan had no less than four full professors, and began to supply staff including Vice Chancellors, to other universities”.
+In fact, at a point, “The History Department of Ibadan had no less than four full professors, and began to supply staff including Vice-Chancellors, to other universities”.

 At this juncture, it would be worthwhile to recall that the late Professor Kenneth Onwuka Dike was the first African head of History at the University of Ibadan, and the first Indigenous Principal of the University College, Ibadan, and later the first Nigerian Vice-Chancellor of the University of Ibadan.

 The efforts of Dike would be better appreciated if we remembered that Ibadan was still under the control of imperial London and its curriculum was stocked with European and English History as well as British Colonial History.
-Dike’s idea of “African first” created new generation of African historians who through the rigorous inquiry projected the “glorious Africa” internationally with pride and satisfaction.
+Dike’s idea of “African first” created a new generation of African historians who through the rigorous inquiry projected the “glorious Africa” internationally with pride and satisfaction.

 Another remarkable contribution of Professor Kenneth Onwuka Dike to African epistemology with great emphasis on African initiative or African-centred perspective was the establishment of the Historical Society of Nigeria (HSN) in 1955 purposely to consolidate the gains envisaged from the training and research at Ibadan.